joeloskarsson/SplitNotes/README.md

 Note files should be formatted as following:

 * Normal text is treated as notes
-* New Line means notes for a specific split is over.
 * Text in bracket ([some text]) is ignored from notes, this could be used to write down titles or other comments to keep the note file tidy.

-Example:
+* A line only containing a split separator, such as a word (for example "\<split\>") or a simple newline, signals that notes for a specific split is over.
+You can set what you want to use as a split separator in the settings menu of SplitNotes.

+Example with newline as separator:

 >[Split1]
 >these are some notes for split 1.